SayanDas74/Image_Processing_site/README.md

 3. Execute the operation by clicking the corresponding button to process the uploaded image.

-4. The result of the corresponding operation will be displayed
+4. The result of the corresponding operation will be displayed.
 ## Endpoints
 ### Home
 ```python